Skip to main content

 Introduction

 What happens when you mix alcohol with drugs?
-Since literally hundreds of medications can lead to alcohol (also called ethanol) interactions, it is important to review your medicines with your pharmacist or other health care provider to check for clinically significant drug-alcohol reactions.
+Since literally hundreds of medications can lead to interactions with alcohol, it is important to review your medicines with your pharmacist or other health care provider to check for clinically significant drug-alcohol reactions.
 Even though some research suggests that moderate alcohol consumption is heart healthy, certain medications and alcohol have the capacity to interfere with your successful treatment.

 Be sure to check on your prescription drugs, as well as your over-the-counter (OTC) medicines, herbals, and dietary supplements like vitamins and minerals.
 When combined with alcohol some OTC medicines can have serious drug interactions, too.
 However, do not stop using any medications without first talking to your doctor.

-Drug interactions may even occur with certain medicines that contain alcohol as an inactive ingredient, such as some cough and cold medicines you can buy at the drugstore.
-Alcohol and cough syrup can increase each other's side effects like drowsiness.
+Drug interactions may even occur with certain medicines that contain alcohol as an inactive ingredient, like some cough and cold medicines you can buy at the drugstore.
+Alcohol found in cough syrup can increase side effects like drowsiness.
 For example, the cough and cold medicine Vick's NyQuil Liquid contains 10% alcohol and can lead to a significant interaction.
 NyQuil LiquiCaps and Alcohol-Free NyQuil Cold & Flu Nighttime Relief Liquid do not contain alcohol.

-Always review labels on the bottles to look for drug interactions between allergy, cough and cold medicine and alcohol.
-Cough syrups often contain alcohol.
-Allergy medicine used with alcohol can also worsen drowsiness.
-You can look at medicine label ingredients to see what medicines have alcohol in them, or ask your pharmacist if there is a concern.
+Always review labels on over-the-counter (OTC) bottles to look for drug interactions between allergy, cough and cold medicine and alcohol.
+Cough syrups may contain alcohol.
+Allergy medicine used with alcohol can also cause or worsen drowsiness.
 Mixing these OTC medicines with alcohol may make driving hazardous.
+You can look at medicine label ingredients to see what medicines have alcohol in them, or ask your pharmacist.

 According to a study conducted by the National Institutes of Health (NIH) looking at drugs and alcohol, the most common medications that interact with alcohol involve these drug classes: